AlphaAmmad/Healthcare-Web-Application/README.md

+downloarxd the file it will help you to setup project

 I successfully developed ZABcare, a web-based Health Care Management System, designed to revolutionize medical e-channeling and make appointment booking seamless for patients, doctors, and administrators.

 Project Highlights: